xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 [Week 2](#week-2)| [Week 1](#week-1) |

 Thus **it behooves me** to keep in mind the difference between wants and needs.
+a sweet-natured girl of a placid disposition.
+He was a plump, placid boy.
+Bankruptcy was the blight of the family.
+The blight struck the crop.
+The two candidates who attract the most votes in the first round will square off in the second.
+circumference, diameter, girth, curvature.
+tadpole, toad.
+no man's land, badlands, wasteland, hinterland

 ## Week 2